Vizard16/Garbage-Classifier-/README.md

 - Real-time object detection with your **webcam**
 - Detects and classifies waste types:
   - 🟦 Plastic
-  - 🟩 Can / Metal
+  - 🟩 Can
-  - 🟨 Cardboard / Paper (if trained in dataset)
   - 🟥 Glass
 - Displays bounding boxes and confidence scores on screen
 - Lightweight Python app using YOLOv8 + OpenCV
+- Model made with 95% accuracy

 ---